FarbrorGarbo/GridConstructor/README.md

 # GridConstructor
 PWA for helping artists creating 3d perspective grids aiding all kinds of illustration work.
-This app is a work in progress and currently not i a state to be usefull.
+This app is a work in progress and currently not in a state to be usefull.
 I mainly created this project to learn how to write a PWA and learn how to code with React Fuctional Components using Hooks and canvas.

 Test page: https://farbrorgarbo.github.io/GridConstructor/